-11) Pain Expectations
+11) Pain Expectations with a Facelift

 “Write down when you take your meds.
 My doctor gave me prednisone, antibiotics and painkillers, though he recommended I use the extra-strength Tylenol first and then use the heavy duty ones for any big pains.” (by debcartier)

 “After surgery the doctor gave me drugs that really knocked me out, and I remember little about coming home or settling into bed.
 The next few days were a trip.
 I have read that facelifts are “almost completely painless.”
 That you only need Tylenol.
 NO NO NO. I was in pain — not excruciating — but enough that I used my pain meds to sleep through much of it for the next few days.
 My face really swelled up and I looked like an egg (!!).
 But a young egg – yes, it was evident immediately that my jaw was tight and my cheekbones restored (thanks to a temporal lift with the face lift).” (byBoston9280)

 “The pain is different for each individual.
 I had incisions from the back of my hair line to my sideburns on up to the top of my head.
 When the skin is lifted off and stretched back into a different place the nerve endings are affected.
 This is what causes the long healing period.
 It takes time for the nerve endings to reattach, so in the meantime there is a very uncomfortable tightening feeling over the top of the head and a feeling as if you have a brick for a forehead.” (by Angellady65)

 12) General vs Local Anesthesia